 MEG Annual Conference

-MEG aims to widen understandings of professional practice, expand exposure to diverse ways of understanding global cultural heritage, and ensure access to new and ongoing research.
-Our Annual Conference is a key event that facilitates these exchanges, connecting museum professionals, other practitioners, makers, knowledge keepers, and university-based researchers.
+MEG’s Annual Conference supports our wider aim: to broaden understandings of professional practice, increase exposure to diverse perspectives on global cultural heritage, and ensure access to new and ongoing research.
+The conference is a key event that facilitates exchange between museum professionals, creative practitioners, makers, knowledge keepers, and university-based researchers.

 Meghan Backhouse, chair of MEG, opening the 2024 conference.
-Image courtesy of Deborah Dainese.
+Image credit: Deborah Dainese.

 What to Expect